jukkahyvarin/iBeacon/README.md

-Trying to create plugin for estimote beacons
+Trying to create a plugin for estimote beacons